100gpd RODI Installation Instructions

 It may also necessary to remove the aerating screen before the tee going to the RO system (with the o-ring that is in there; it won't get a bite on the adapter).

-Angled Stop Valve
+Option 3: Angled Stop Valve

-Option 3) Useful under a bath or kitchen sink, this fitting can be installed on the cold water shut off and the threaded / braided hose is screwed onto the threaded end of the fitting. (fitting appearance may vary).
+Useful under a bath or kitchen sink, this fitting can be installed on the cold water shut off and the threaded / braided hose is screwed onto the threaded end of the fitting. (fitting appearance may vary).
 Install this fitting, then press the red tubing into the JG collet fully, then tug slightly to test that it is secure.
 Open the valve with the blue handle to send water to the RO system.

-Permanently install the drain line
+Permanently installing the drain line (optional)

 The black drain tubing can be used with the special drain adapter.
-It is designed to fit around the PVC or metal drainpipe under your sink up to 1.5" in diameter.
+It is designed to fit around the PVC or metal drainpipe under a sink up to 1.5" in diameter.
 Drill a 1/4" hole in the side of the pipe, apply the special gasket material to inner surface of the saddle clamp, align the saddle clamp with the fitting directly over the hole, and tighten the screws until snug.
 Slide the pastic nut over the end of the black tubing and insert 1" (more and the tubing will be an obstruction in your drain) and tighten.
 Watch for any leaks.
 (Images and step by step comments below)

 Peel out the center piece of foam, then remove the paper backing.